 And slowly, everything changed.

 Not just at work.
 Everywhere.
 The way I listened.
 How I showed up with my team, my friends, my partner, my family.
 People I'd known for years started responding to me differently, noticing how I was changing.
-More profoundly, I began to see people around me in new and meaningful ways, in ways I had overlooked or not been able to see before.
+More profoundly, I began to see people around me in new and meaningful ways, ways I had overlooked or not been able to see before.
+It truly changed my life for the better.

-The reality is that relational fitness — the ability to connect, build trust, navigate conflict, to build, deepen and repair your connections with the people around you — is a real, trainable skill.
-But we've never treated it that way.
-We talk about third spaces and the loneliness epidemic and systemic changes to improve connection (which are important!), but many people also need help building the skills and habits for how they connect.
+The reality is that relational fitness — the ability to connect, deepen and repair your connections with the people around you — is a trainable skill.
+But we don't treat it that way.
+I think, in part, because people don't realize that they can.

 That's what Seen is going to change.